Wilson Trail: Central New Territories

+Northeastern New Territories

+Section 9 starts at Cloudy Hill, where Section 8 of the Wilson Trail ends.
+The path goes northeast at first, passing through Shek Au Shan and an intersection that leads to Hok Tau Campsite.
+On the descent from Cloudy Hill, lights from Shenzhen can be seen.
+Between distance posts W110 and W111, the trail goes to the east, passing through Hok Tau Reservoir Dam and Hok Tau Reservoir Family Walk inside Pat Sin Leng Country Park.
+There is a BBQ site near distance post W114 along the trail.
+Following the descent from Cloudy Hill, the trail then ascents to Ping Fung Shan and runs along the ridge, passing through Wong Leng, and all the peaks from the mountain range of Pat Sin Leng.
+Hsien Ku Fung, a peak in the Pat Sin Leng mountain range, is the point where section 9 ends.

+Section 10 starts at Hsien Ku Fung, where Section 9 of the Wilson Trail ends.
+The trail goes north, coming to an intersection with Pat Sin Leng Nature Trail then turning northwest.
+Chung Pui Campsite to the east of the trail can be accessed via Pat Sin Leng Nature Trail at that point.
+The path continues to descend to the northwest.
+At distance post W135, a path branching off from the main path to the north leads to the Sir Edward Youde Memorial Pavilion.
+This section ends at an intersection with South Bay Road, concluding the whole Wilson Trail.

 Errors

 Wilson Trail is one of the newest long-distance trails in Hong Kong.
 However, many hikers find the sign posts are unclear and full of errors.
 One of the most significant problems is that there are only 137 distance posts along the 78 km trail.
 They are supposed to be at 500-metre intervals.
 There are also complaints that some signs are missing or misplaced.
 However, the situation has improved in the recent years.

 Raleigh Challenge

 Raleigh International's "Raleigh Challenge - Wilson Trail" is the first hiking competition which covered the longest distance of the Wilson Trail, spanning across the Hong Kong Island, the Kowloon Peninsula and the New Territories from south to north.